igronus/binconverter.tk/README.md

 http://binconverter.tk/?bin=00100110&type=int

-Supported types (for now): float, init, uint.
+Supported types (for now): float, int, uint.

 ## Installation

-Python 2 needed.
+Python 2 (+bitstring) needed.
 Here are instructions to get bitstring module work on Ubuntu:

 ```
 sudo apt-get install python-setuptools
 sudo easy_install pip
 sudo pip install bitstring
 ```

+Just clone this repo and run `python server.py`.
+You'll get your web-server on 8080 port (by default).
+Then make requests as it shown in Usage section.

+### Some real world case

 To make it work on the same machine with Apache: